 Cons: Poor range and lacking features

-Earning a 6 out of 10 in our sound quality test, this phone ranked above average.
-Our panel of judges felt that this model of cordless phone had nice volume and good clarity, there was just a little bit of that background static that has been dragging down the scores of the other phones.
+The Motorola scored decently well in our set of sound quality tests, meriting a 6 out of 10 for its performance.
+Our panel of judges felt that this model phone had nice volume and good clarity, there was just a little bit of that background static that has been dragging down the scores of the other phones.

 The Motorola performed the worst in our range test, earning a 2 out of 10.
 This phone became completely unintelligible at 700' from the base in the open range test, compared to the top performers remaining clear at 840'.
 It also began breaking up 100' from the base in the obstructed range test, 80' before the next closest scorers, the Panasonic KX-TGE272S or the AT&T TL86103 and 215' before the top scorer, the AT&T CL84202